MarissaWood/ys-playlist-builder/README.md

 ## Unsolved problems

-I am still working on a way for users to save the songs to a playlist that will display on the screen.
-I would also like to add the functionality for users to save the playlist to their spotify accounts.
+In the future I would like to add the following features:
++ drag reorder songs in playlist
++ input field for the name of the playlist they are saving
++ disable the save playlist button after it is clicked to prevent duplicate playlists from being formed.